bikematrix/documentation/docs/html-events.md

 | BikeChanging                         | yes     | yes      | no         | Just before bike has changed.                                 |
 | BmToggleModal                        | yes     | yes      | no         | Toggle the Bike Selector visibility.                          |

-The following sections go into more detail for **some** events on how they can be used:
+The following section provides additional detail for **some** events:

 ## 'BikeChanged' Detailed